ghotso/HAS-pCloud-Backup/README.md

 - ✅ **Monitoring Sensors** - Track backup count, last backup time, and sync status
 - ✅ **Encrypted Backups** - Uses Home Assistant's built-in backup encryption
 - ✅ **Native Backup Agent** - Fully integrated with Home Assistant's backup UI

+> **⚠️ Important: Two-Factor Authentication (2FA)**
+>
+> **Currently, this integration does not support pCloud accounts with 2FA enabled.** The digest authentication method used by this integration cannot complete the second factor challenge required by pCloud's 2FA system.
+>
+> **Workaround:** If you have 2FA enabled on your pCloud account, you'll need to either:
+> - Temporarily disable 2FA for your account, or
+> - Use a separate pCloud account without 2FA for backups
+>
+> **Future Support:** OAuth2 authentication (which supports 2FA) is planned.
+We've contacted pCloud support to request OAuth2 client credentials (since it is currently not possible to register them through their self-service portal).
+Once available, 2FA support will be added in a future release.

 ## Installation